-CURRENCY TRANSLATION AND REMEASUREMENT We translate the assets and liabilities of our foreign subsidiaries to U.S.) dollars at end-of-period exchange rates.
+CURRENCY TRANSLATION AND REMEASUREMENT We translate the assets and liabilities of our foreign subsidiaries to United States (U.S.) dollars at end-of-period exchange rates.
 We translate the income statement elements of our foreign subsidiaries to U.S. dollars at average-period exchange rates.
 We report the effect of translation for our foreign subsidiaries that use the local currency as their functional currency as a separate component of stockholders' equity.
 Gains and losses resulting from the remeasurement of assets and liabilities in a currency other than the functional currency of a subsidiary are reported in current period income.
 We also report any gains and losses arising from transactions denominated in a currency other than the functional currency of a subsidiary in current period income.
-These foreign currency gains and losses resulted in a net gain of \$1.9 million for the year 2022 and net losses of \$1.7 million and \$0.5 million for the years 2021 and 2020, respectively, in Other expense, net.
+These foreign currency gains and losses resulted in net gains of \$12.8 million and \$1.9 million for the years 2023 and 2022, respectively and a net loss of \$1.7 million for the year 2021 in Other income (expense), net.